mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 Notice that the above algorithm is applicable to graphs, meshes, point clouds and even metric spaces.
+Moreover, the pagerank, considered as a centrality measure, can be replaced by any suitable centrality measure.

 On graphs/meshes : it is precisly as written above.